AlejandroNQ/SNAKE.pdf/README.md

 - Hover your mouse over the arrows on the left to stir the snake
 - Click on the middle button to pause/resume game (you may have to click outside and then back inside to resume)
 - Hover your mouse over the speed control arrows to make the snake move faster or slower. (does not work while paused)

-### Snake
-The game itself is (mostly) coded in JavaScript using [Adobe's JS API](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/js_api_reference.pdf) or rather, [the small subset of it implemented by chromiumn browsers](https://pdfium.googlesource.com/pdfium/+/chromium/2524/fpdfsdk/src/javascript), although, as explained below, every game element is created with the pdf (which makes it look weird on non-chromium readers).

 ### PDF implementation: